infominer33/infominer33.github.io/_pages/about.md

 ## Crypto-Anarchy

 The deeper I've learned about Bitcoin, and its roots, the more at home I've felt in this community.
 I know anonymity isn't in fashion..
 I hear because some folk figured out they could make more money by using their name.

+Also that in the beginning people were anon, out of fear that the govt would persecute Bitcoiners.. so where that is obviously not happening and it's more legitimized, then yes more people want their name associated with it.

 Well.. that aint me.
-Throughout my life, any efforts I've made towards seeking personal attention and appreciation have had negative consequences.
+Throughout my life, any efforts I've made towards attention\approval seeking have only led to frustration.

-Like many others, I have fallen victim to the idea that being famous or popular is desirable.
-I'm over that phase.
+Like many others, I fell victim to the idea that being famous or popular is desirable.

+Over it!

 This page, and my home page are what you'll get as far as anything "about me" goes.

-The technology available today and the knowledge surrounding it are way more compelling than I could ever hope to be.
+The technology available, and the free tools that can empower you to have an impact on the world in a positive way... the tech and the knowledge surrounding it are far more compelling than I could ever hope to be... with my peronality, haha.
+{: .notice--success}

 Anyways, we have the tools for reputation and public key cryptography made easy with keybase.... why lean so heavy on outmoded business practices?

 I'm leaning into the Bitcoin Revolution.